-Immigration and Customs Enforcement (ICE) officers could question international students and company managers during new site visits underway to investigate students on Optional Practical Training (OPT) in science, technology, engineering and math (STEM) fields.
-This is the latest in a series of actions by the Trump administration aimed at companies, high-skilled professionals and international students.
+ICE initiated onsite visits to investigate STEM OPT students.
+Immigration and Customs Enforcement (ICE) officers could question international students and company managers during new site visits underway to investigate students on.
+Optional Practical Training (OPT) in science, technology, engineering and math (STEM) fields.
+This is the latest in a series of actions by the USA administration aim at companies.
+High-skill professionals and international students.

-Chisam notes there are also potential issues that may arise when officers give notice of a site visit or appear to conduct a visit.
-“Those issues may be exacerbated by the location of the work site, company policies and other circumstances,” he said.
+Chiasm notes there are also potential issues that may arise when officers give notice of a site visit or appear to conduct a visit.
+“Those issues may be exacerbate by the location of the work site, company policies and other circumstances,” he said.

 In particular, employers with STEM OPT students working at third-party locations should be aware of the Department of Homeland Security’s recent history.
-In April 2018, U.S. Citizenship and Immigration Services (USCIS) changed its website and appeared to prohibit international students on STEM OPT from working at third-party locations.
-USCIS backtracked and eliminated the language on its website after a lawsuit was filed that asserted the agency had changed STEM OPT rules without notice and comment as required by law.
+Also In April 2018, U.S. Citizenship and Immigration Services (USCIS) changed its website and appeared to prohibit international students.
+On STEM OPT from working at third-party locations.
+As a result USCIS backtracked and eliminated the language on its website.
+After a lawsuit was filed that asserted the agency had changed STEM OPT rules without notice and comment as required by law.

 SUBSCRIBE TO OUR LATEST UPDATES